BasicWolf/archived-kaylee/doc/src/clientapi.rst

    Kaylee client config received from the server after the node has been registered.
-For full configuration description see :ref:`configuration`.
+For full configuration description see :ref:`settings`.

 .. js:function:: kl.error(message)

-   Logs the message with "ERROR: " prefix and **throws** :js:class:`kl.KayleeError`.
-This means that if ``kl.error`` is called outside a ``try..catch`` block the exception will be thrown further unless it reaches the global scope. ``kl.error()`` should be called only in case that something went completely wrong and it is not wise to continue running Kaylee on the Node.
+   Logs the message with "ERROR: " prefix and throws :js:class:`kl.KayleeError`.
+This means that if ``kl.error`` is called outside a ``try..catch`` block the exception will be thrown further unless it reaches the global scope. ``kl.error()`` should be called only in case that something went completely wrong and it is not wise to continue running Kaylee on the node.
    For example ``kl.error()`` is called by Kaylee when the incoming or outgoing data is malformed.